 Students will have their induction week beginning 16th September 2019.
 The induction week, as well as general registration and enrolment activities, will also include the first lectures of the courses syllabus for all modules.
 It is imperative students attend the induction week as this is the foundation of teaching for the year as a whole.
 Course materials (lectures and tutorials) will be provided during the induction week also.

 If you would like to start preparing for the GDL, a good general introduction would be to read:

 - Learning the Law by Glanville Williams edited by A.T.H.
 Smith (latest edition)

 The GDL consists of seven two hour lectures a week and seven one hour tutorials taught over a two week cycle.
 The course is taught over four days with the same day each week being a designated study day.

-All GDL students will receive free core textbooks during their induction.
-In 2017/8 GDL students received the following titles but please note that these are subject to change:
+All GDL students will receive free core textbooks in e-book format during their induction.
+In 2018/19 GDL students received the following titles but please note that these are subject to change:

 - Craig and De Burca, EU Law Cases and Materials, 6e

 - Tort Law: Text, Cases and Materials, Jenny Steele (OUP)

 - Contract Law, Text, Cases and Materials, 5e, McKendrick